Pep Guardiola's men were crowned Winter Champions following another comprehensive victory in the Bundesliga

-Bayern then began to exert dominance, but it struggled to break down a stubborn visiting defense that had kept two clean sheets in their previous four Bundesliga games on the road.
+Bayern then began to exert dominance, but they struggled to break down a stubborn visiting defence that had kept two clean sheets in their previous four Bundesliga games on the road.

 Mandzukic went close to connecting with a cross from the right and then threatened again eight minutes before the break, heading wide from Kroos’ delivery after failing to make clean contact with the ball.

-He was not to be denied however, latching on to an acrobatic Rafinha cross, following a delightful cross-field pass from Kroos, to direct the ball past Drobny three minutes before halftime.
+Mandzukic was not to be denied however, latching on to an acrobatic Rafinha cross, following a delightful cross-field pass from Kroos, to direct the ball past Drobny three minutes before half-time.

-However, Shaqiri took full advantage of Johan Djourou's poor clearance in the 93rd minute to set the seal on the win, calmly slotting Pierre Emil Hojbjerg's through-ball past Drobny to ensure an eighth straight league victory for Bayern.
+However, Shaqiri took full advantage of Johan Djourou's poor clearance in the 93rd minute to seal the win, calmly slotting Pierre Emil Hojbjerg's through-ball past Drobny to ensure an eighth straight league victory for Bayern.